priyesh009/aws-data-project/codes/aws_lambda_codes/recursiveLambda/readme.md

 - **generic_retrieve_secret** function is used to retrieve the DB connection details which are manually entered through AWS console or in case we can also attach the secret with the Database if it resides in AWS.
 However, if the Database resides in the AWS then is possible to configure the secret's manager with RDS and also enable the secrets rotation lambda.

 #### test_lambda_handler.py
-Unitest test caese for the lambda_handler function
+Unitest test cases for the lambda_handler function

 ### Pending Enhancements